microsoft/language-server-protocol/_specifications/lsp/3.18/language/signatureHelp.md

 	 * its containing signature label. (see SignatureInformation.label).
 The
 	 * offsets are based on a UTF-16 string representation as `Position` and
 	 * `Range` does.
 	 *
+	 * To avoid ambiguities a server should use the [start, end] offset value
+	 * instead of using a substring.
+Whether a client support this is
+	 * controlled via `labelOffsetSupport` client capability.
+	 *
 	 * *Note*: a label of type string should be a substring of its containing
 	 * signature label.
 Its intended use case is to highlight the parameter